 - How does that compare to your product’s impact?

-- What issues do your stakeholders and customers care about?
+- What issues do your customers and stakeholders care about?

-With this input, you’ll be able to assess which issues are essential to your company and start outlining your primary goals.
+Answering these questions will help determine which issues are essential to your company and will help with outlining your primary goals.

 Execute your Sustainable Packaging Strategy